 Based upon the results of the SCR exercise the risk profile of the entity continues to be dominated by Market Risk.
-The most significant change since last year is the removal of Health Underwriting Risk due to the novation of the one-off deal with exposure to this risk category.
-More details on the risk profile of the SCR is given below.
+The most significant change since last year is the underwriting of a small number of Non-Proportional Property Reinsurance deals, having not written any deals during 2020.
+More details on the risk profile of the SCR are given below.

 - The Market Risk capital requirement is high relative to the other risk categories due to the large excess of assets over liabilities.
-The largest driver of Market Risk is Currency Risk (\$801k) as an excess of assets are held in Euros.
-There are also material contributions from Concentration risk (\$298k, due to the small number of investments held) and Interest rate risk (\$206k, on USD-dominated bonds). - Non-Life Underwriting Risk had historically been the largest risk category in the SCR however this has fallen below Market Risk in recent years due to a large drop in the amount of premium written.
-The only two classes of business with remaining attritional exposure are non-proportional property reinsurance and proportional credit & surety reinsurance.
+The largest driver of Market Risk is Currency Risk (\$867k) as an excess of liabilities are due in GBP, relative to assets held. - The only two classes of business with current Non-Life Underwriting Risk exposure are non-proportional property reinsurance and proportional credit & surety reinsurance.
 All business written receives a large amount of risk mitigation due to quota share arrangements in which 90% of property and proportional credit business and 70% of non-proportional credit business is ceded via existing internal quota share arrangements.
-As a result, this utilisation of reinsurance coverage reduces the exposure to Non-Life Underwriting Risk significantly.
-There is minimal catastrophe exposure due to the non-renewal of property risks.
+As a result, this utilisation of reinsurance coverage

-- Although there is a large amount of reinsurance protection, the capital charge for Counterparty Default Risk is mitigated by the high quality credit ratings of the Company's counterparties (all AA or A rated).
-The largest driver of the Counterparty Default Risk capital requirement is made up of the Type 1 counterparty default risk (\$264k) which contains the risk that there will be a default on future reinsurance recoveries and cash balances, and driven by cash exposures and recoveries due from Renaissance Re Group.
-There is also a smaller amount of risk on our receivables and balances with other intermediaries which make up the Type 2 counterparty default risk (\$120k). - The Operational Risk capital requirement has remained relatively small, and is calculated based 3% of the Gross Best Estimate Technical Provisions (\$2.4m).
+- reduces the exposure to Non-Life Underwriting Risk significantly.
+The largest driver of Non-Life Underwriting Risk is Catastrophe Risk (\$506k) due to the new Non-Proportional Property Reinsurance deals written in 2021. - Although there is a large amount of reinsurance protection, the capital charge for Counterparty Default Risk is mitigated by the high quality credit ratings of the Company's counterparties (all >= A rated).
+The largest driver of the Counterparty Default Risk capital requirement is made up of the Type 1 counterparty default risk (\$243k) which contains the risk that there will be a default on future reinsurance recoveries and cash balances, and driven by cash exposures and recoveries due from Renaissance Re Group. - The Operational Risk capital requirement has remained relatively small, and is calculated based 3% of the Gross Best Estimate Technical Provisions (\$3.6m).